Latest Places The Ski Life

 Who’s it for?

-A Powder7 Favorite Hill: Taos Ski Valley
+A Powder7 Favorite Hill: Steamboat

-Started by the Aspen Skiing Company back in 2012, the Mountain Collective compiles some of the highest quality terrain and mountains into one pass.
+Started by the Aspen Skiing Company back in 2012, the Mountain Collective compiles some of the highest-quality terrain and mountains into one pass.
 The Mountain Collective offers two days at each partner resort, similar to the Indy Pass.
 With destinations like Aspen Snowmass, Sugarbush, Snowbird and Alta, Jackson Hole, Arapahoe Basin, and Taos, you get a lot of the hits off of the Ikon Pass without the Ikon Pass price.
 If you plan on skiing more than two days, you can snag 50% off on additional days.

 Who’s it for?

-A Powder7 Favorite Hill: Arapahoe Basin
+A Powder7 Favorite Hill: Alta / Snowbird

 Updates for the Epic Mountain Pass